-Gardening is a time of peace, relaxation, and tranquility.
-On the basic level, it can allow us the quiet time we need in a world that is filled with technology and demanding schedules.
+Gardening can be a time of peace, relaxation, and tranquility.
+On a basic level, it can allow us the quiet time we need in a world that is filled with technology and demanding schedules.
 However, can gardening be used for meditation?
 Though the answer to this question may vary from one person to another, many agree that meditative gardening can be quite an enlightening experience.
 Meditating while gardening can allow growers to explore the soil, as well as their inner selves.

 About Meditative Gardening